Antarctic English: Vocabulary

 Antarctic English also has over 200 words for different types of ice.
 Words include tabulars (large flat-topped southern icebergs that break off from the Antarctic ice sheet and are usually over 10 mi long), and growlers (underwater decaying icebergs roughly the size of a house).

 The tourism industry has terms for different types of tourist encounters, such as Kodak poisoning (what happens when many tourists take photographs of the same site) and Dead-Penguin Tours (a type of tour in the late summer after penguins have abandoned weak chicks to die, leaving their bodies in popular tourist destinations, which causes grief in tourists).

 Antarctic English has been influenced by both Spanish and various Northern European languages.
 In the Falkland Islands, Antarctic English has been influenced by Spanish-speaking South Americans, such as with the word camp, which originates from the Spanish campo and refers to the countryside outside of a town.
 During the 18th and 19th centuries, Northern European industrialists interested in whaling and the fur trade introduced various technical words like the Norwegian-origin grax, which describes the leftover solids at the end of the whaling process.
 Other words introduced by these Europeans during the 19th and 20th centuries included nunatak, mukluk, pemmican, and Nansen sled, which they in turn adopted from various indigenous American languages.
 Some terms in Antarctic English have their origins in military terminology.

 Antarctic English has also influenced other varieties of English.
-Furthermore, a number of English terms were first adopted in Antarctica (particularly terms relating to ice).
+A number of English terms were first adopted in Antarctica (particularly terms relating to ice).